 Zovirax contains an antiviral ingredient called aciclovir.
 This treats the infection by stopping the virus from replicating itself inside the body and spreading.

 To thrive, the herpes simplex virus requires the production of an enzyme, called DNA polymerase.
 This enables it to copy its genetic material and infect cells in the body.
 Antivirals like aciclovir prevent the generation of this enzyme, thereby halting the growth process of the virus, and leaving it open to attack from the immune system.
 The body’s natural defenses then render the virus inactive.

 This treatment is available in a variety of forms and as such, the side effects of each may differ.
 It is important to read the patient information leaflet provided with your product before you use it, so that you are aware of the potential side effects and are able to seek immediate medical attention if they begin to appear.

 More common side effects associated with Zovirax Cream are skin irritation, burning sensations and feelings of itchiness; whereas Zovirax tablets may induce headaches, dizziness, or stomach pain.
 This is only a brief summary of the possible known side effects, and more detailed information can be found on the product page or in the leaflet supplied.

 Can I take them with other medications?

 It depends which version you are using.
-Zovirax Cream is not likely to interact with other medicines; while the tablet version may affect the function of medicines such as probenecid, mycophenolate mofetil, cimetidine, ciclosporin, theophylline, or zidovudine.
+Zovirax Cream is not likely to interact with other medicines; while the tablet version may affect the function of medicines such as probenecid, mycophenolate mofetil, cimetidine, ciclosporin, theophylline, or zidovudine (please note that this list is not exhaustive).
 Always tell your prescriber about any other medications you are using during consultation.